charmoniumQ/execution-description/dataset/main.md

 topmatter: printacmref=false,printccs=false,printfolios=false
 shortauthors: Grayson et al.
 ---
+\vspace{-0.4cm}
 We call on the researcher community to collaborate to create a FAIR<!--\cite --> dataset of executions of computational experiments.

-There are registries of workflows, which are often computational experiments, such as WorkflowHub<!--\cite{ferreira_da_silva_workflowhub_2020} -->, but these registries do not store any execution data, not even a command for executing them.
+There are registries of workflows, which are often computational experiments, such as WorkflowHub [1]<!--\cite{ferreira_da_silva_workflowhub_2020}-->, but these registries do not store any execution data, not even a command for executing them.

 While some execution artifacts are large, some useful execution details are small, including: the command used to execute the experiment, process success, date/time, platform (OS and architecture), compute resources used (CPU time, wall time, memory, disk space, network bandwidth).
 For each file read or written: path or URL, type (returned by `file`), 'summary' (hash for binary files, summary statistics for numerical data, etc.), truncated contents.

-The above can automatically be collected from an execution without domain knowledge; if a domain specialist is available, they could add a machine-readable description of what the input variables are and how the outputs are to be compared.
+These can automatically be collected from an execution without domain knowledge; if a domain specialist is available, they could add a machine-readable description of what the input variables are and how the outputs are to be compared.

 <!--
 - For each numerical field in each input file or command argument,